Kenai-Watershed-Forum/kenai-river-wqx/other/documents/QAPP/ReadMe.txt

 in Fall 2022.
 The auto-merge process of these two documents ("qapp_draft_v4.2") produced a lot of weird errors.
 May have to re-assemble manually instead page by page.

 Made it as far as A8 in manually combining these two documents.

+1/27/2023
+Completed process of combining draft documents.
+Next steps:
+- Fill in missing notes/comments
+- Compare to WHADA document from DEC
+- Add reference to EPA QAPP development guidance
+- Send back to EPA and on to DEC
+- read through thourughly and make list of tasks- annual, biannual, 5-year